josiahcarlson/rom/README.rst

 Copyright 2013 Josiah Carlson

-Released under the LGPL license.
+Released under the LGPL license version 2.1 and version 3 (you can choose which you'd like to be bound under).

 What